pankajkanani/Resume-builder/README.md

 ## To select color-schems:

-In `/src/styles/App.scss/` choose your desired color-*.scss file by uncommenting it commenting rest of the color schemes.
+In `/src/styles/App.scss/` choose your desired color-*.scss file by uncommenting it, comment-out rest of the color schemes.

 ## To add more color schemes: